antomer/nb-test-task/task-3/README.md

 docker build -t nb-simple-service .
 ```

-### Deployment
+### Deployment configuration
 Deplyoment is done using GitHub action and is run automatically when code is merged to master.
-Helm is used to template deployment configuration and is located in [app/.deploy/helm](https://github.com/antomer/nb-test-task/tree/master/task-3/app/.deploy/helm) folder.
+Custom helm chart is used and it can be found in [app/.deploy/helm](https://github.com/antomer/nb-test-task/tree/master/task-3/app/.deploy/helm) folder.

+Helm chart contains following kubernetes resources:
+- `Deployment`
+- `Service`
+- `HelmChartConfig (CRD)` - used to update Traefik configuration to enable custom entrypoint on port `8089`
+- `IngressRouteTCP (CRD)` - enable custom TCP port ingress and forward to Service

+> **!NB Traefik is already shipped with plain k3s**

 Service is currently deployed in AWS and can be accessed via http://35.158.175.96:8089

 ---